polarbasin/foodigi/README.md

 <div align="center">
   <p>
     Everyone experiences the age old problem of deciding where to eat.
 Nothing can kill an appetite faster than being indecisive when picking a restaurant.
 Foodigi solves this by providing an extremely streamlined food selection process.
-After inputting the food you want, a compass and distance tracker will orient you to the closest restaraunt that serves it.
-By being selective about what information we display, foodigi aims to eliminate any preconcieved opinions of restaurants or locations.
+After inputting the food you want, a compass and distance tracker will orient you to the closest restaurant that serves it.
+By being selective about what information we display, foodigi aims to eliminate any preconceived opinions of restaurants or locations.
 Just search for a food and walk directly to it.
   </p>
 </div>